mkchoi212/fac/binding/README.md

-# ⚙️  Configuration
+# HOW TO: Custom Configuration

 ## .fac.yml

-Configure fac by adding a `.fac.yml` in your `$HOME` directory.
-With the file in place, the following paramters can be configued:
+You can configure fac by creating a `.fac.yml` in your `$HOME` directory.
+With the file in place, the following paramters can be tweaked:

 ```yml
 select_local: a